s6ruby/programming-crypto-contracts/README.md

 _Let's Start with Ponzi & Pyramid Schemes.
 Run Your Own Lotteries, Gambling Casinos and more on the Blockchain World Computer..._

+**BEWARE: Gambling is fun and addictive.
+Winning and losing.
+Up and down.
+Treat crypto "games" as entertainment like casino gambling, sports betting or poker cards playing.
+Do NOT "invest" trying to get-rich-quick or raise the stakes trying to win back what you have lost, and so on.**

 ## Ponzis and Pyramids